 OTT (Over-the-top) is an application or service that is provided via the internet that bypasses the traditional distribution form.
 OTT is generally used for referencing video-on-demand platforms (Netflix, Amazon, Hotstar, Disney+, ALTBalaji etc.) but also can refer to audio streaming (Spotify, Apple Music), messaging services (WhatsApp, Telegram) or internet-based voice calling solutions (Zoom, Skype).

 With high-speed internet, it’s become easier for the larger population to connect and aggregate content at the comfort of their homes.
-It’s estimated that OTT can reach up to US$ 64.5 billion in revenue by 2021 and with over 100 million user base.
+It’s estimated that OTT platforms can reach up to US$ 64.5 billion in revenue by 2021 and with over 100 million user base, but what about the security for the OTT platforms?

 Piracy — many thought the content pirating is a thing of the past but it is rearing its head again and is more powerful and advanced by finding newer ways like screen and audio recording and distributing the content illegally.
 Despite the efforts made by the industry to standardize digital content and improve security, device fragmentation poses a significant challenge in tackling piracy.